Meshack7468/Breast-Cancer-Research/README.md

 * Molecular Subtype Prediction: Developing a model to predict PAM50 + Claudin-low breast cancer subtypes, providing a cost-effective digital alternative to genetic testing for guiding personalized treatment.
 * Binary Survival Prediction: Predicting patient survival status (Living or Deceased) to help identify high-risk patients early for closer monitoring or targeted therapy.
 * Multi-class Vital Status Prediction: Classifying survival outcomes as Died of Disease, Died of Other Causes, or Living to distinguish cancer-related deaths and support deeper clinical insight.
-* Deploy the final models using Streamlit framework
+* Deploy the final models [link](https://breast-cancer-predictor-ziud.onrender.com/)

 ## Data Understanding
 The dataset comes from the METABRIC (Molecular Taxonomy of Breast Cancer International Consortium) study — a well-known clinical and genomic breast cancer dataset containing information on 2,509 patients.
 Each record represents a patient, with 39 features (12 numerical and 27 categorical).
 The data is stored in a TSV (tab-separated values) format.